 Welcome to the Bloomington Amateur Radio Examiners Group website.
 The purpose of this site is to provide information we feel you will find helpful, before you arrive to take your test to become a FCC Licensed Amateur Radio Operator.

-The next Exam Session is scheduled for February 23, 2019 at ‘Bloomington Civic Plaza‘.
-Room location will be shown on this website when that information is firm.
+The next Exam Session is scheduled for April 27, 2019 at ‘Bloomington Civic Plaza‘.
+The exam room location will be clearly posted at Civic Plaza the day of the exam and also made know prior to that when persons preregister for the exam.
 The Bloomington Civic Plaza is located at 1800 W Old Shakopee Road Bloomington, MN 55431-3027.
+Use Logan Avenue to access the building.